 That I've even been away"

-Backed up by a bridge that the band don't play a note, or even sing a word on, that's the job of the thousands in attendance to do.
+Backed up by a bridge where the band don't play a note or sing a word, that's the job of the thousands in attendance.
 A simple refrain of "Oohh Ahh" that provides the assist into the verses, and then we are away.

 This song is comfortably one of the highlights of a Courteeners gig.
-I've heard it performed live in Manchester on countless occasions, most notably at the re-opening of the Manchester Arena in 2017.
+I've heard it performed live in Manchester on countless occasions, most notably at the re-opening of the Manchester Arena in 2017, a night that already carried enormous emotional weight for the city, and a night where a song about coming home landed with a power that's almost impossible to put into words.

 I said earlier in this post that ‘Take Over The World’ is one of the best love songs the band has ever written.
 But ‘Small Bones’ is the best.
 It’s an indie love anthem: sharp-witted lyrics, a story grounded in real romance, and an ode to how breathtaking falling in love can be.
 It has one of the strongest bridges of recent memory, a bridge that unites thousands of indie kids in one moment of unity.